OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 <div class="TodoList"></div>
 ```

-Now let’s add styles for these elements.
+Now let's add styles for these elements.
 Open up app.css and add two CSS rules: one for our TodoBar container and one for our TodoList container.

 ```css
 .TodoBar {